- What do social services do?

 There is no national guidance on what constitutes a risk of harm to an unborn child.
-Local safeguarding children boards and social services departments have varied protocols on protecting unborn children.
+Local safeguarding children’s boards and social services departments have varied protocols on protecting unborn children.
 Common issues often identified in these protocols include:

-- maternal drug and alcohol dependence
+- maternal drug or alcohol dependence

 - domestic violence